 Another shooting, another claim that video games are at fault.
 It seems like every time there’s a horrific act of violence in society, video games get thrust into the limelight for the wrong reasons, despite numerous studies concluding that video games aren’t the cause of violence.

 This time I would like to try something different.
-Instead of repeatedly proofing video games are harmless, I’m going to write about how they saved my life.
+Instead of repeatedly proving video games are harmless, I’m going to write about how they saved my life.
 They shaped me into the person I am today and can honestly say that without them I may not be alive.

 To start I would like to state I am not writing this for attention.
 In fact, I almost deleted this whole thing because I didn’t want to burden others with this information or make people pity me.
 Which I don’t want, by the way.
-My life is awesome right now with a dream job and a beautiful wife by my side.
+My life is awesome right now with a dream job and a beautiful girl by my side.
 I eventually realized that I was not burdening others but instead sharing my story on how video games are such great creations.
 Maybe even connecting with others who’ve been through something similar and showing them they’re not alone.

 I was born in 1991 and before the PlayStation 2 released in 2000, I wasn’t a big gamer.
 Like any other kid at the time, I wanted to enjoy video games when they were around but it was just a passing fancy for me.
 I did have a PlayStation 1 nearby which I beat the first Spyro game on, but it didn’t provide an outlet for me like the PS2 did.
 That’s where games like Splashdown: Rides Gone Wild, Tekken Tag Tournament, Madden 05, and most importantly Final Fantasy 12 and Kingdom Hearts provided me an escape from the brutal reality of my everyday life.